voxpupuli/puppet-network/README.markdown

 Dependencies
 ------------

-The debian interfaces provider requires the FileMapper mixin, available at https://github.com/adrienthebo/puppet-filemapper The debian routes provider requires the package [ifupdown-extra](http://packages.debian.org/search?suite=all&section=all&arch=any&searchon=names&keywords=ifupdown-extra)
+This module requires the FileMapper mixin, available at https://github.com/voxpupuli/puppet-filemapper The debian routes provider requires the package [ifupdown-extra](http://packages.debian.org/search?suite=all&section=all&arch=any&searchon=names&keywords=ifupdown-extra)

-The network_config type requires the Boolean mixin, available at https://github.com/adrienthebo/puppet-boolean It also requires the `ipaddress` gem which can be installed with:
+The network_config type requires the Boolean mixin, available at https://github.com/adrienthebo/puppet-boolean.
+It also requires the `ipaddress` gem which can be installed with:

     sudo gem install ipaddress --no-ri --no-rdoc